Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Although British troops brought destruction to the fort in the late 18th century, commitment to the rebuild was a no-brainer.
 The fort continued to gain acreage, adding a prison and hospital in the 19th century.

-After World War II, the fort was renamed after Lesley J. McNair who served as division commander and died in France in 1944 while serving on ‘Operation Cobra’.
+After World War II, the fort was renamed after Lesley J. McNair, who served as division commander and died in France in 1944 while serving on ‘Operation Cobra’.

 Today, the National Defense University and Military District of Washington Headquarters operate within Fort McNair walls.